jasonumiker/kubernetes-training/README.md

                   number: 80
 ```

-This is one area where nginx handles its path rewrites a bit differently to something like an AWS ALB for example - and so the Ingress document for the two controllers will vary a bit.
+**NOTE:** This is one area where nginx handles its path rewrites a bit differently to something like an AWS ALB - and so the Ingress document for the two controllers will vary a bit.
+We'll discuss why this is one of the sorts of things leading to Kubernetes from Ingress to Gateway below.

 To see this:
-* Run `kubectl apply -f nyancat.yaml` to create another Pod/Service to route to
+* First run `kubectl apply -f nyancat.yaml` to add a new workload
-* Run `kubectl apply -f nycancat-ingress.yaml` to update our Ingress object to serve both URI paths with rewriting.
+* And then run `kubectl apply -f nyancat-ingress.yaml` to update our Ingress object to serve it under a separate /nyancat URI path via our single load application load balancer.
+* Finally check out our new service by going to http://localhost/nyancat

+Once you're done you need to clean this up or Istio won't work (as it'll want port 80 and 443 on localhost):
+* `kubectl delete ingress probe-test-app`
+* `helm uninstall ingress`

 You could also have it route to different backends/services based on different hostnames as well (pointing different A records at the same Ingress endpoint(s)).
 For an example of that check [this](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/) out.